dovecot/documentation/docs/core/config/guides/quick.md

 ## Authentication

-By default, Dovecot is setup to use system user authentication.
+The above example configures Dovecot to use PAM for system user authentication.
-You'll probably be using PAM authentication.
-See the page [[link,auth_pam]] for how to configure it.
+See [[link,auth_pam]] for how to configure it.

 A typical configuration with Linux would be to create `/etc/pam.d/dovecot` which contains: